 Interior or exterior home renovations go a long way to improving your quality of life and increasing the value of your home.
 Even the smallest improvements can enhance your home’s functionality and financial worth.
 If you have a limited budget, there are specific areas you should focus on in order to get the most bang for your buck.
-Here are a few projects you can undertake without having to take a second mortgage out on your home.
+Here are a few projects from Cliffco Mortgage Bankers that you can undertake without having to take a second mortgage out on your home.

 1. Add some curb appeal